-Recommended: That the Board modify the budget of Project BR-30-0601, "Arthur H. Armstrong Residence Hall Renovation," Georgia Institute of Technology ("GIT"), to increase the total project budget from \$3.7 million to \$5.031 million.
+Approved: The Board modified the budget of Project BR-30-0601, "Arthur H. Armstrong Residence Hall Renovation," Georgia Institute of Technology ("GIT"), to increase the total project budget from \$3.7 million to \$5.031 million.

 Understandings: The Arthur H. Armstrong Residence Hall Renovation project, approved by the Board in August 2005, is nearing completion.
-In consultation with the United States Access Board a new detached elevator addition will provide ADA access for both Armstrong Residence Hall and Hefner Residence Hall.
+In consultation with the United States Access Board a new detached elevator addition will provide Americans with Disabilities Act ("ADA") access for both Armstrong Residence Hall and Hefner Residence Hall.
 This new elevator addition will increase the Stated Cost Limitation (SCL) from \$2.7 million to \$4.453 million.